Young Justice: Wonder Comics

 In the years following DC's The New 52 and DC Rebirth soft reboots, a new Young Justice series was launched in January 2019 as part of DC's teen-oriented Wonder Comics imprint, written by the imprint's curator Brian Michael Bendis.
 The first story arc featured the reunion of original team members Robin (Tim Drake), Superboy (Conner Kent), Wonder Girl (Cassie Sandsmark) and Impulse (Bart Allen).
-They were joined by new team members Teen Lantern (Keli Quintana), a young girl who managed to hack a Green Lantern Corps power battery; Jinny Hex, the descendant of Jonah Hex; and Amethyst, Princess of Gemworld.
-This series saw the reintroduction of the pre-New-52 Conner Kent and Bart Allen to the main DC continuity, apart from the latter's one-page reappearance in The Flash vol. 5 #51.
+They were joined by new team members Teen Lantern (Keli Quintela), a young girl who managed to hack a Green Lantern Corps power battery; Jinny Hex, the descendant of Jonah Hex; and Amethyst, Princess of Gemworld.
+This series saw the reintroduction of the pre-New-52 Conner Kent and Bart Allen to the main DC continuity.

-The team initially came together in Metropolis, when responding to an incursion from the forces of the Dark Lord Opal from Gemworld.
+The team initially came together in Metropolis, when responding to an incursion from the forces of Dark Opal from Gemworld.
 Being drawn into Gemworld after the retreating invaders, the team were reunited with Superboy – who had been marooned on Gemworld for some time, and so had been unaffected by the cosmic reboots that had altered continuity since his last appearance – and introduced to Amethyst.
 After defeating the Dark Lord Opal, the team were set adrift in the multiverse and travelled through a variety of alternate realities in their attempt to get home.
 While on Earth-Three, on Impulse's encouragement Robin took up the new codename Drake.

 Upon returning to their home reality, the team encountered Naomi McDuffie, main character of the Wonder Comics series Naomi.
 Soon afterwards, Superboy was again sent to an alternate reality by the villainous S.T.A.R.
 Labs scientists who had initially sent him to Gemworld, this time ending up on Skartaris.
-In their effort to find out what happened to him, Young Justice teamed up with Naomi, along with Jayna & Zan from Wonder Twins and Miguel Montez & Summer Pickens from Dial H For Hero (both series also under the Wonder Comics imprint).
+In their effort to find out what happened to him, Young Justice teamed up with Naomi, along with the Wonder Twins and Miguel and Summer Pickens from Dial H for Hero (both series also under the Wonder Comics imprint).

 David F Walker became co-writer of the series as of issue #13.
-More allies were recruited for the mission to recover Superboy, including Spoiler (Stephanie Brown), Aqualad (Jackson Hyde), Sideways (Derek James) and original team member Arrowette (Cissie King-Jones).
+More allies were recruited for the mission to recover Superboy, including Spoiler, Aqualad (Jackson Hyde), Sideways, and original team member Arrowette.
 After the defeat of the S.T.A.R.
 Labs scientists and Superboy's return, the team decided to accept all their allies on the mission as new members, transforming Young Justice from a self-contained team into a broadly-connected network of young superheroes.

-The series is currently planned to be ending its run in November 2020.